Power BI is a business analytics tool used for analyzing, visualizing and publishing data.

 - By clicking on the custom column button we can create new columns from the Query editor window.

 - You can apply any formula over the existing columns and create a new column.
 In this example, a new column called CustomColumn1 is created by multiplying two columns column3 and column4

 Data manipulation using power bi has its limitations when compared to Python or R.

 Remove column button is used to remove the selected columns from the data.
 Remove Row button is used to remove rows from the data

-This gives an over view of how to load data, perform modifications to data, and create visualisations.
+This gives an overview of how to load data, perform modifications to data, and create visualizations.